jitendra-prajapati/Getting-and-Cleaning-Data/CodeBook.md

 This code book will describe the data used in this project, as well as the processing required to create the resulting tidy data set.

-### Overview

-30 volunteers performed 6 different activities while wearing a smartphone.
-The smartphone captured various data about their movements.

 ### Explanation of each file

 * `features.txt`: Names of the 561 features.